embarklabs/embark/site/source/_posts/2020-01-13-announcing-embark-5.md

 config({
   contracts: {
     deploy: {
-      SomeContract: {} // options as discussed in Smart Contract configuration guide }
+      SomeContract: {} // options as discussed in the Smart Contract configuration guide }
   }
 });